201 KAR 22:020. Eligibility and credentialing procedure.

 (a) Have successfully completed the academic and clinical requirements of a physical therapy or physical therapist assistant program accredited by CAPTE; and

-(b) Complete the requirements of subsection (1)(b) through (h) of this section.
+(b) Complete the requirements of subsection (1)(b) through (g)of this section.

-(3) After three (3) failed attempts in taking the examination, an applicant shall complete a board-approved remediation plan based on identified deficits as provided on the Federation of State Boards of Physical Therapy (FSBPT) Examination Performance Feedback report prior to registering for each subsequent examination.
+(3) After three (3) failed attempts in taking the examination, an applicant for licensure or certification shall complete a board-approved remediation plan based on identified deficits as provided on the Federation of State Boards of Physical Therapy (FSBPT) Examination Performance Feedback report prior to registering for each subsequent examination.

-(4) Effective July 1, 2012, after six (6) failed attempts at either the physical therapist or physical therapist assistant examination, or combination thereof, in any jurisdiction, an applicant shall not be eligible to register for any additional examinations.
+(4) Effective July 1, 2012, after six (6) failed attempts at either the physical therapist or physical therapist assistant examination, or combination thereof, in any jurisdiction, an applicant for licensure or certification shall not be eligible to register for any additional examinations.

 Section 3.
 An applicant for credentialing who is registered for the examination in another jurisdiction shall: